vagonbar/gr-gwncppvgb/README.md

 In the general case, a different number of input and output ports may be given, and proper customization of the `process_data` function is expected, to accomplish the desired processing of messages received into messages sent.

-TEMPORARY: in the former output, please note several debug messages can be seen; this is controlled by an attribute d_debug in the template class gwnblockc.
+TEMPORARY: in the former output, please note several debug messages can be seen; this is controlled by an attribute `d_debug` in the template class `gwnblockc`.
 This is set to `true` at this stage of development, when this project reaches production it will be set to `false` so as to omit debug messages.